- About Us

 Can you recommend any places that do Australian-style photos?

 Your lodging office will be able to provide a suggestion of a place near the consulate or Embassy.
 However, if you are not located near a passport office, you will need to find a local photographer.
 You may wish to go to a shop that specialises in photos as its core business as our clients generally report that these shops are able to make the necessary adjustments to meet the Australian specifications.
 However, there are many places capable of producing acceptable photos for Australian passports – eg. Sears, FedEx Kinkos, Walmart, Walgreens, etc. Each store is different so you will need to talk to your photographer to make sure he/she can take the type of photo you need.
+Click here to see a list of locations that some of our clients have used with good results.

 It does not matter if the overall dimensions of the photo are bigger than our minimum requirements – we can easily trim the photos down when we receive your application.
 Do not trim the photos yourself.
 However, the photo image must meet all the requirements for Australian passport photos.
 We strongly recommend that you take a ruler with you to check the size of your head in the photo.
 You should also carefully check all other aspects of the photo to make sure it meets requirements, rather than relying on the photographer to do this for you.